adamrushuk/PowerShellPracticeAndStyle/Best-Practices/Language-Interop-and-.Net.md

 #Requires -Version 2.0
 ```

-When a _module_ uses specific cmdlets or syntax that is only present on a specific minimum version of PowerShell in the module manifest ps1d file.
+When a module uses specific cmdlets or syntax that is only present on a specific minimum version of PowerShell, specify this in the module manifest .psd1 file.

 ```PowerShell
 PowerShellVersion = '3.0'